 The gate opened, not with any registering sound, but in total and near abject silence.
 Stepping stones rested before me, nestled in millions of tiny rocks.
 French drains descended from the side and burrowed underground.
 At first I tried to walk as normal as I could, but soon I found myself adapting to the steps, and I awkwardly changed my pace as each stone step laid themselves bare before me.
 As soon as I crossed the threshold of the end of the stepping stones, I could see the pool, reflecting the March sun refreshingly, as the wind took hold of the widening expanse, and I grabbed my shawl tighter, cupping my fingers around my elbows.

 “Faith, hi?” the voice rang out again.
 There was Spencer, sitting on a new table that looked as unwieldy as it was massive.
-It was circular thing, some fourteen feet in diameter, with plenty of room on the edges.
+It was a circular thing, some fourteen feet in diameter, with plenty of room on the edges.
 Much of the seating arrangements around the table looked to be indoor furniture of a variety found in thrift stores.
 Spencer was sitting in a plastic model with holes in awkward places, like some three-dimensionally printed chair designed for environmentally oriented customers.
 It was a pale white, as though it had weathered several months.
-To her right was a blue and white plush chair that was sun dried and billowed dust when Spencer gave it two smart raps with his fist.
+To his right was a blue and white plush chair that was sun dried and billowed dust when Spencer gave it two smart raps with his fist.
 Coughing and sputtering, he laughed as he moved his hand back and forth across his face.

 “Pick a seat,” he said, getting up.
 He had an apron wrapped around his body, grown thick in the middle from good eating.
 Where in college he used to be spry and gangly, now he seemed boxy and confident.
 He wiped his hands and opened the door, calling in for Marcus “Faith is here!”
 He turned back to face me.
 “And take that mask off.”